-

 Furthermore, I designed the terrain, representing Canada’s map and the York Factory Express.

 I created the terrain in Houdini, representing the York Factory Express’s path across Canada.
+I invite you to watch the video for more detailed information about the concept!

 A Cinematic in Unreal Engine Niagara